stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 Forget them.
 They are legacy.
 Always build wheels for your binary distributions.

-**What about .pyz?**

-Forget it.
-Unrelated to packaging, strictly speaking.
-It could be useful in some circumstances.
-See PEP-441 for more info.

-**What about pyinstaller?**

-It is also unrelated to packaging, strictly speaking.
-PyInstaller is a tool that you involve when you want to create an executable.
-It addresses this
-need: get a final application on your user's desktop.
-Packaging is about managing the network of dependencies, libraries and tools that you need to create that application that you might, or might not, create with pyinstaller.

 **What's with Wheels?**

 Rememeber when I said that pip needs to know what to download from pypi to